Table of Contents Show

 - Labels and Annotations: Including names and functions within or adjacent to bubbles provides clarity on what each bubble represents.

-- Color Coding: Utilizing different colors can denote diverse types of spaces, such as private vs. public areas, or differentiate various functional groups.
+- Color Coding: Applying different colors can denote diverse types of spaces, such as private vs. public areas, or differentiate various functional groups.

 Step-by-Step Guide to Drawing a Bubble Diagram Manually

 Drawing a bubble diagram by hand allows for maximum flexibility and creativity during the initial stages of design.
-Here’s how we approach the manual creation process:
+Here’s how to approach the manual creation process:

 - List Space Requirements: Begin by listing all spaces and their functions to ensure no area is overlooked.